ansys/grantami-bomanalytics/doc/source/api/index.rst

   returned by the Granta MI server.
 - :ref:`ref_grantami_bomanalytics_common_exceptions` lists the possible custom exceptions that might be raised.
-- :ref:`ref_grantami_bomanalytics_batching` explains how queries are batched if they exceed a certain size.
-- :ref:`ref_grantami_bomanalytics_query_type_differences` explains some key differences between record-based and BoM-based queries, including how records are identified and how additional items are included in the analysis.
 - :ref:`ref_grantami_bomanalytics_bom_helpers_index` explains how to create, read, edit, and save BoM objects for restricted substances and sustainability analysis.